zexvar/ddnss/README.md

 # Overview

-DDNSS 是一个开源的 DNS 服务器(DNS Server),用于简化多台主机的 DNS 服务,客户端无需进行额外安装,通过 http 请求快速完成 ip 地址的更新,服务端在接收请求时直接获取请求的源 ip.

-- 支持 IPV4/IPV6 协议.
-- 支持 Docker 镜像快速部署.
-- 基于 Python 语言使用 Flask 框架开发.
-- 通过 CloudFlare API 完成 IP 地址更新.
+DDNSS is an open-source DNS server used to simplify DNS services for multiple hosts.
+Clients do not need to install additional servers and can quickly update IP addresses through HTTP requests.
+The server directly obtains the source IP address of the request when receiving it

+-Supports IPV4/IPV6 protocols
+-Support rapid deployment of Docker images
+-Developed using Flask framework based on Python language -Update IP address through CloudFlare API

 ## Quickstart